panosfilianos/summer-summary/README.md

-A GPT summarizer for YouTube videos with multi-GPT selection and summarizing personas (summarizers).
+An omni-LLM summarizer for YouTube videos with multi-GPT selection and summarizing personas (summarizers).